 Dice finely fat and bacon.
-Place in the pan.
-Fry on medium heat.
+Place in the pan and fry on medium heat.
 After few minutes a fat will start melting.

 Once the fat is melted and there are only cracklings left in a pot – add chopped garlic, diced apples and onion.
 Season with salt and pepper.
 After 10 minutes take it off the heat.

-Place Smalec in a clay pot and cool.
+Place Smalczyk – Polish Lard with Cracklings in a clay pot and cool.
 Store in a fridge.

-- Fat can be also grounded.
+- You can also ground the fat.
 However I wouldn’t ground bacon, so that the cracklings were bigger and crispier.

 - I used fat which was unexpectedly left from ribs, that I wanted to bake.
 It turned out that they are more fatty that I wanted:)

-- I recommend shortly pickled cucumbers to be served with bread with Smalec: Ogórki Małosolne.
+- I recommend shortly pickled cucumbers to be served with bread with Smalczyk: Ogórki Małosolne.
 It will make the dish complete:)